Edge at TERC with MXTreality

 Europa is a hot topic among the scientific community and the mainstream is impressively familiar with the icy world as a result.
 There is growing interest in the moon due to theories that Europa almost certainly contains water filled oceans beneath its icy surface and along with other factors makes it what many agree is the most likely place in the solar system other than Earth to facilitate conditions for life.

-Plastic apples and oranges start seeming to be pretty modest classroom expenses relative to the rocket fuel costs of taking hordes of school students on a journey towards Jupiter.
-We can’t visit Europa in person, yet virtually, the possibilities are endless.
+We cannot yet send students to visit Europa, yet virtually, the possibilities are endless.
 Edge at TERC understood this concept and decided that they wanted the ability to utilize Europa’s vast sources of curiosity.
-Working with them we created a gamified experience to bring students to Europa to explore a futuristic research facility.
+Working with them we at MXTreality created a gamified experience to bring students to Europa to explore a futuristic research facility.